 ½ cup rice syrup

-1 cube (2 sticks) Green Valley Creamery Lactose-Free Butter
+1 cube (2 sticks) Green Valley Creamery Lactose-Free Butter or vegan alternative

 1 cup (12 oz.)
 Green Valley Creamery Lactose-Free Sour Cream